 Advertisements, sales, displays, or distributions of publications on campus

-are not permitted without approval unless provided for by University policy or law.
+are not permitted without approval unless provided for by university policy or law.

-Neither residents, nor off-campus salespersons,
+Neither residents, nor off-campus salespersons, are permitted to

-residence hall to 911 and the hall office or a staff member immediately.
+911 and the hall office or a staff member immediately.

 Residence hall students may not post flyers selling personal items in the